GiacomoValliPhD/openhdemg/docs/what's-new.md

     - All the functions (plotting and analyses) using spike triggered averaging can now handle empty MUs.
     - The `norm_twod_xcorr` function now works with both pandas DataFrames and NumPy arrays.
     - The `resize_emgfile` function has standardised MUPULSES dtype conversion to avoid overflow errors.
     - The `compute_svr` function has improved handling of firing discontinuity at the beginning of the discharge pattern to avoid SVR fitting errors, and standardised dimensionality of the returned fits.
+It now also works on files containing empty MUs.
+    - The `compute_deltaf`function now also works on files containing empty MUs.
     - The `plot_emgsig` function has improved handling of the manual offset for small offset values which caused a mismatch between locators and labels.

 ### Known issues